RFX01/PalPal/README.md

 - Automatic World Backup
 - Player Whitelist

 **WARNING:** If the PalPal Watchdog stops running for any reason, the whitelist is no longer enforced.
+Additonally, you may want to use both the Steam ID and Player UID whitelists at the same time to work around some bugs in PalServer that could lead to unintentional kicks.

-If a player is kicked as a result of not being whitelisted, the game client will softlock on the loading screen due to a bug.
+If a player is kicked as a result of not being whitelisted right as they join, the game client will softlock on the loading screen due to a bug.

 ## Setup
 This guide assumes you already have a PalServer installed via SteamCMD.
 If you haven't done that yet, please do so.